Comics Studies Creative Research Hub

 Mayra

-Mayra is a Senior Lecturer in Spanish in the School of Humanities at the University of Dundee.
-She is the International Projects Development Coordinator for the Scottish Centre for Comics Studies.
-She teaches on the Applied Languages programme and the Graduate Diploma in Spanish by Distance Learning (for which she is the Programme Leader) as well as other Humanities modules within the School.
+Mayra Crowe is a Senior Lecturer in Spanish in the Division of Education and Society in the School of Humanities, Social Sciences and Law at the University of Dundee.
+She is the International Projects Development Coordinator for the Comics Studies Creative Research Hub.
+She teaches on the Applied Languages programme and the Graduate Diploma in Spanish by Distance Learning (for which she is the Programme Leader) as well as other modules within the School.
 Her research and scholarship focuses on bereavement, translation issues and Human Rights for Older Persons, particularly through public information comics.

 Professor Divya Jindal-Snape